 From 1812 to 1841, Fort Ross was tsarist Russia's southernmost outpost in North America.
 It was an ambitious community, home to California's first windmills and shipbuilding yard (boats were constructed from redwood and fir in the cove below Fort Ross).
 Only one building—the 1836 Rotchev House—is original; others have been restored or accurately rebuilt.
 The old Russian cemetery, on a bluff east of the fort, is relatively intact, and the historic orchard still contains fruit trees from the Russian era.

 On a visit you can learn about the fort's history at the Visitor Center and Museum, tour the buildings, enjoy the beach and tidal pools, and get in plenty of hiking.
 Check the calendar for the Fort Ross Conservancy for upcoming festivals and the days and times the fort is open.

 This stunning architectural gem—a non-denominational chapel topped by a winged roof that seems set to take flight—will amaze you inside and out.

-Six public access trails within The Sea Ranch are open to the public, and lead directly to the beach.
+There are six public access trails within The Sea Ranch that lead directly to the beach.
 Maintained by Sonoma County Regional Parks, the trails start at Highway 1 parking areas and cut across bluffs to panoramic views of the coast.
-You can descend to the beach below via pathways or staircases, and picnic, go tide pooling, or watch sea birds.
+You can descend to the beach below via pathways or staircases and picnic, go tide pooling, or watch sea birds.